-The Company can only operate with the approval of its regulators who have a legitimate interest in now the Company operates in the market and treats its shareholders
+The Company can only operate with the approval of its regulators who have a legit mate interest in how the Company operates in the market and treats its shareholders.

 The Board regularly considers how it and the Company meet the various regulatory and statutory obligations and follows voluntary and best-practice guidance, including how any governance decisions it makes can have an impact on its stakeholders, both in the shorter and in the longer term.